-The Carolion Renaissance Festival event runs from either the end of September or start of October to mid-November each year.
-(For 2019, it’s October 5th through November 24th.)
 We drove west from Raleigh to Huntersville in the Cabarrus County area, just about thirty minutes from Charlotte, North Carolina, to have a fun-filled weekend that started with a bang: at the Renaissance Festival.
 It’s the Lake Norman region of North Carolina.

 We met with a few key people at the fair who help ensure the event runs smoothly each year.
 Their Marketing Administrator, Kaila, and Director of Marketing and Entertainment, Matt, provided us with rare insight during our Q&A session.

 Our peek behind the curtain was interesting and eye-opening.
 Let’s dive right into our interview…

 What year did the Renaissance Festival in North Carolina?

 It started in 1994 after the Festival Producer successfully started a Renaissance Festival in Arizona.
 Two performers in his Arizona Festival were residents of Charlotte, North Carolina.
 They kept pressing him to consider the area.
 His consideration was affected by the following favorable criteria:

 - Lack of outdoor Festival events (at the time)

 The area ended up ticking all the boxes for what he was looking for!
 The festival is about 30 minutes north of Charlotte.